 On August 12, 2019, the federal government finalized radical changes to “public charge” rules in an effort to disqualify many immigrants from gaining permanent residency in the US.
-As of October 15, multiple federal judges from across the country have issued preliminary injunctions temporarily blocking implementation of the expanded rule.
+The rule will go into effect in California on February 24, 2020, even as multiple legal challenges continue to move through the federal courts.
+The US Citizenship and Immigration Service has announced that immigrants can seek testing, treatment, and prevention of COVID-19 without fearing immigration consequences due to public charge.

-The temporary injunctions mean immigrant families should continue to access the health care, nutrition, and housing services they need and for which they are legally eligible.
-CHCF will provide further updates as they become available.
+CHCF will provide updates as they become available.
 For more information, readers can also refer to the Protecting Immigrant Families Campaign, National Immigrant Law Center, and the California Immigrant Policy Center.

 This collection highlights the potential impact that the changes to the public charge rule could have on the ability of immigrants to access the health care they need.
-It also highlights emerging research on the chilling effect that the proposed rule is having on immigrants’ use of health care and other services.
+It also highlights emerging research on the rule’s chilling effect on immigrants’ use of health care and other services.

 New Evidence Demonstrates That The Public Charge Rule Will Harm Immigrant Families and Others